彭文朗 | michelle man-long pang

 Second generation immigrant speakers, contact sound variation and negotiating identity and representation: e.g. How do L2 'accents' form, and how much of that is a result of L1 transfer?
 How do sociocultural contexts affect the way these accents are perceived, both by people within and beyond related speaker communities?
 How do members of the speaker community make sense of the sociolinguistic implications that come with "accented speech", and how can they, through this, negotiate their identity, representation and position in the greater linguistic society?Prompt: ad-hoc romanization of non-Latin script based languages in text-based instant messaging

-Phonology-orthography interfaces (and their applications in multilingual societies): _e.g.
-Why do some languages with a non-Latin script end up being romanized?
+Phonology-orthography interfaces (and their applications in multilingual societies): e.g. Why do some languages with a non-Latin script end up being romanized?
 How do users of community-based romanizations, such as HK-Cantonese, Cyrillic, and Arabic, come to understand each others' spellings?
 How can a community construct a writing system that balances practicality, usability and culture?
-In what ways and to what extent can a community decontextualize 'writing systems' from historical linguistic oppressors and reclaim it as a community co-creation? _Prompt: multimodal/digital documentation techniques and cutural-linguistic preservation
+In what ways and to what extent can a community decontextualize 'writing systems' from historical linguistic oppressors and reclaim it as a community co-creation?Prompt: multimodal/digital documentation techniques and cutural-linguistic preservation

-Sound, practical literacy and multimodality: _e.g.
-How can knowledge be effectively and accurately passed onto future generations in the absence of a writing system?
+Sound, practical literacy and multimodality: e.g. How can knowledge be effectively and accurately passed onto future generations in the absence of a writing system?
 What roles do suprasegmental sound traits, like prosody, intonation, and metrics, play in enhancing the comprehensibility and memorability of spoken languages?
-In what ways do these suprasegmental (and often multimodal) elements embody cultural and historical knowledge, and how can we effectively capture them in preservation efforts? _
+In what ways do these suprasegmental (and often multimodal) elements embody cultural and historical knowledge, and how can we effectively capture them in preservation efforts?

 My goal is to one day incorporate insights from these domains into community-collaborative research that bridge understanding and co-creation between academia and local communities, especially in facilitating linguistic spaces and accessibility in language rights.
+If any of these interest you, please do drop me a quick line!

 > YouTube